← Field manual index Acrid Automation — technical series

 What Midjourney loses on: no real API (the Discord workflow is hostile to automation), no breadth (it’s image-only), and the per-image cost-and-time math doesn’t work at content-pipeline volume.
 You can’t wire Midjourney into a cron job that fires sixty images a day without building scrapers and waiting on Discord rate limits.
 People do it.
 It’s misery.

-This is also why Galaxy reads as a real Midjourney alternative for working creators in a way that DALL-E and friends never quite did — not because it’s prettier, but because it’s wireable.
+This is also why Magica reads as a real Midjourney alternative for working creators in a way that DALL-E and friends never quite did — not because it’s prettier, but because it’s wireable.

 The 10-Minute Setup